digidem/comapeo-map-server/README.md

 }
 ```

-The `downloadUrls` contain all local IP addresses of the sender.
+The `mapShareUrls` contain all local IP addresses of the sender.
 The receiver tries each until one succeeds.

 #### Monitor Share Progress (Sender)